 For a headset of this price, the audio quality is very competitive.
 And if you’re a fan of shooters, then the virtual surround sound and Superhuman Hearing Modes here alone are worth the price of admission and guaranteed to take your gaming to the next level.

-In conclusion, all we can say is that the Turtle Beach Stealth 600 is a one of a kind, both in the positive and the negative sense.
+In conclusion, all we can say is that the Turtle Beach Stealth 600 is one of a kind, both in the positive and the negative sense.

 If you can play into its strengths and don’t mind the weaknesses, then it’s definitely worth the purchase.
 A wireless Turtle Beach headset with this kind of sound for just $100!
 Where do we sign up?

-But comfort is a deciding factor when discussing any headset.
+But comfort is the deciding factor when discussing any headset.
 And this one simply did not impress us.
 The glasses-friendly design is always awesome to see, but having the feeling that your headset is going to fall off, even though this never happens, can take you right out of the gaming zone.